What Is A Cash-In Refinance And Should You Consider One?

 To Go From An ARM To A Fixed-Rate Mortgage

-Adjustable-rate mortgages (ARMs) have the advantage of a lower interest rate relative to current market rates because the adjustable nature means that investors don't have to try and guess where inflation is going to be because it can always adjust up or down after the teaser period.
+Adjustable-rate mortgages (ARMs) have the advantage of a lower interest rate relative to current market rates because the adjustable nature means that investors don't have to try and guess where inflation is going to be.
+The interest rate can always adjust up or down after the initial fixed period.
 People might even get into ARMs because they plan to move before the adjustment happens.

 However, if you find yourself staying in your home longer or interest rates are trending up around the time of your adjustment, consider a fixed-rate mortgage.
 With a fixed-rate, you would have payment certainty for the length of the term.
 A cash-in refinance can make sense in this scenario.